 - If you are adding potatoes to the stew, we prefer to add them about 3 hours in so they don’t completely fall apart.

-Tips to help you make this a weeknight meal:
+Tips to to making Beef Stew a weeknight meal:

 - Cut up the veggies the night before (onions, carrots, celery, mushrooms).
 Store them in an airtight container in the fridge.
 You can even cut up the potatoes to save some time, just keep them in a pot of water overnight so they don’t turn brown.

 - Measure out the spices and grab the pantry ingredients – put them on the counter so when it comes time to make the stew in the morning you’re not searching for anything.

 Side note: This beef stew recipe does not have any potatoes in it because our kids liked it better served over mashed potatoes.
 You can certainly add them.
 The instructions are listed below in the recipe card.Print

 Among Ireland’s most iconic pub foods, this rich and robust Irish Beef and Guinness Stew will make your taste buds sing and have you begging for seconds!